jaipandya/SublimeTutor/tutorial/chapter_5_3.md

 4. Press `Ctrl + D` to select this term.
 5. Press `Ctrl + Shift + E`, this copies an empty string in the replace field of replace panel.
-6. Now press `Ctrl + Shift + E` three times, this should replace all three strings with an empty one.
+6. Now press `Ctrl + Shft + H` three times, this should replace all three strings with an empty one.